ng-learn-org/ng-learn-org.github.io/_posts/2013-12-26-AngularJS_Workshop_From_Zero_To_Ninja_Jr_Part4.markdown

 2. As a User, when I fill in the login form, then I should be redirected to my welcome page.

-3. As a User, when I get to my welcome page, then I should see the phrase \"Welcome to the AngularJS World, {{fullName}}\".
+3. As a User, when I get to my welcome page, then I should see the phrase \"Welcome to the AngularJS World, FULL_NAME_HERE\".

 **Assumptions:**